-Yes, the dishes is not only yummy but also nutritious.
-Indeed, the ingredients to make dumpling are varied with shrimp, pork, quail eggs, vegetables in many sizes and shapes.
+Yes, the dishes are not only yummy but also nutritious.
+Indeed, the ingredients to make dumplings are varied with shrimp, pork, quail eggs, vegetables in many sizes and shapes.
 Evenly, the broth is sophisticated to make.
 As a result, having yourself a bowl of hot dumpling soup on a rainy day will definitely be an interesting experience you’ve ever had.

 Where to eat Dumpling Soup: